DEFERRED COMPENSATION PLANNING

 In concept, a SAR plan works much like options do in the context of a publicly traded company.
 Each participant is issued a number of Stock Appreciation Rights (SARs) in the company.
 At the time of issue, the rights are worth nothing: the ‘execution price’ (analogous to a strike price in an option) of the SAR is the same as the current per SAR value of the company.
 As the company grows, the difference between the current value and the execution price enables the participant to benefit from the growth in value of the company.

 The employee is credited with a bonus to be paid at a specified time in the future, assuming they are still employed.
 This bonus can be paid in a lump sum or over a period of years.

 - The employee is contractually tied to the business in exchange for the promise to be paid additional cash compensation in the future.
-So long as the employee fulfills the contract.

 - These plans attract and retain key employees through meaningful incentives while enabling them to think/act like owners.